exasol/cloud-storage-extension/doc/user_guide/user_guide.md

 Because we assume that they are in the same private network, you do not have to create a connection object.

+At the moment, it is not possible to access HDFS using `cloud-storage-extension` if the clusters are not located in the same private network.

 ## Alluxio Filesystem

 [Alluxio](https://docs.alluxio.io/os/user/stable/en/Overview.html) is an open